Docworld/devart-template/project_posts/2014-03-28-Difference-Engine.md

 The core frameworks are now in place and tested for our purpose.
 There's the android-based contactless heart rate recording, the voice recording and processing (vox), the multiple output windows each driven from a different camera rendering from the main scene & the 3D engine which will hold several thousand unique particles and animations.

-We're now at the point where we can build on this and start really playing with the materials, shaders and sound fx to see what wraparound environment these data-sets can produce.
+We're now at the point where we can build on this and start really playing with the materials, shaders and sound fx to see the types of wraparound 3D data visualisations we can produce.